nhm-herpetology/museum-NGS-training/Unit_02/Molecular_Lab/README.md

 16. Place 1.5 mL tube on magnet rack.
 Allow beads to seperate (~5 min)
 >The purified pooled, ligated sample is now ready for size selection.

+17. Transfer 30 uL of ligated sample into a clean 1.5 mL tube.

-17. Assemble (1) sample (~30 uL), (2) Blue Pippin cartridge, and (3) Blue Pippin size standard.
+18. Assemble (1) sample (~30 uL), (2) Blue Pippin cartridge, and (3) Blue Pippin size standard.
 Take them to the Blue Pippin.

-18. Mix 10 uL of Blue Pippin size standad with the 30 uL cleaned, pooled ligations.
+19. Mix 10 uL of Blue Pippin size standad with the 30 uL cleaned, pooled ligations.

-19. Turn on Blue Pippin and let software load.
+20. Turn on Blue Pippin and let software load.
 Select the 2% internal standard template and enter sample names accordingly.

-20. Calibrate
+21. Follow the steps for cartridge preparation and device calibration listed in the Blue Pippin [manual](https://web.uri.edu/gsc/files/BluePippin-Operations-Manual-v58-CD81.pdf)

+22. Set the machine to size select between 438 and 538 base pairs in size.

+23. Allow the Blue Pippin to run, this should take ~1.5 hours.

+24. Remove the size-selected sample from the Blue Pippin Cartridge Sample Well(s) and place in a clean 1.5 mL tube.

+25. Prepare a PCR Master Mix with the following recipe:
+    * 6 uL PCR-grade water (96 uL for 16 rxns)
+    * 1 uL TruSeq primer 1 (16 uL for 16 rxns)
+    * 1 uL TruSeq primer 2 (16 uL for 16 rxns)
+    * 10 uL Q5 PCR Master Mix (160 uL for 16 rxns)

+26. Alliquot 18 uL the master mix into 16 clean PCR tubes and then add 2 uL of Blue Pippin size-selected sample to 15 of the tubes.
+The 16th PCR tube will be our negative control.

+27. Mix and spin down the samples, then run using the 'Ilumina-PCR' program on the thermal cycler.

+28. Once completed, pool all of the PCRs into a single 1.5 mL tube (except the negative control).
+Add 540 uL of SearPure bead solution to the 1.5 mL tube.
+This is a 1.8X concentration.

+29. After adding the Serapure beads incubate at room temperature for 5 mins.

+30. Place 1.5 mL tube on magnet rack.
+Allow beads to seperate (~5 min)

+31. Remove supernatent with a P1000 pipetter and discard.
+Remove any remaining supernatent with a P100 or P200 pipetter.

+32. Add 500 uL of 70% ethanol and let stand for 1 min (Wash No. 1)

+33. Remove supernatent as in Step 13.

+34. Add 500 uL of 70% ethanol and let stand for 1 min (Wash No. 2)

+35. Remove supernatent as in Step 13.

+36. Allow beads to sit until there is no residual ethanol on the sides of the tube.
+This usually takes about 2-3 mins.

+37. Add 16 uL 10 mM Tris to dried beads and resuspend the beads in solution by removing the tube from the magnet rack.
+This may require gently flicking the tube to get the beads back into solution.
+You may then need to centrifuge the tube to return the beads to the solution to the bottom of the tube.

+38. Place 1.5 mL tube on magnet rack.
+Allow beads to seperate (~5 min)
+>The cleaned, enriched Illumina library is now ready for quantification.

+39. Transfer 15 uL of the shotgun Illumina library into a clean 1.5 mL tube.

 </details>